Personalized Response Styles

 Smart Clarifications

 When users ask vague or ambiguous questions, Cortex’s intelligent search agent recognizes this and asks for clarification instead of performing a poor-quality search.
+Rather than returning irrelevant or incomplete results from unclear queries, and just plain ChatGPT answers, the system:- Detects ambiguous language in user questions

 - Identifies missing context that would improve search quality